Biden is still weighing whether to stay in the race, Hawaii governor says

 Biden, 81, and his opponent, former President Trump, 78, are "elderly," Green said: "Biden and Trump are going to have moments when they're not totally clear.
 It's who they put around themselves, how they respond when they need to."

-Green confirmed that during the meeting with governors on Friday, when asked about his health, Biden said that he was in good shape but then quipped, "It's just my brain."
+Green confirmed that during the meeting with governors, when asked about his health, Biden said that he was in good shape but then quipped, "It's just my brain."

 Biden's campaign chair Jen O'Malley Dillon said in a statement: “He was clearly making a joke and then said, ‘All kidding aside.' "